A panel of educators meeting with our ELL students to examine the importance of cultural awareness in K-12 schools.

 Whether you are looking to take classes in pedagogy or to develop your expertise in a particular content area, we have classes to help sharpen your skills and knowledge.

-Students may take these courses as a part of their degree program, as electives to augment their course of study, as a part of one of our education institutes or add-on licenses, or as a stand alone class.
+Students may take these courses as a part of their degree program, as electives to augment their course of study, as a part of one of our education institutes or additional licenses, or as a stand alone class.

 - Language Assessment and Classroom Practice